denisoed/obsidian-orthography/README.md

 ![Gif](./obsidian-orthography.gif)

+**IMPORTANT**:
-**IMPORTANT**: This is experimental and may have instability.
+1. This is experimental and may have instability.
 It is possible that there are bugs which may delete data in the current note.
 Please make backups!
+2. The plugin handles only English text.

 ## Features